lennig/rectangleOverlap/README.md

 If desired, the axis of separation may be obtained.
 The axis of separation is the axis upon which the orthogonal
 projections of the vertices of the two rectangles do not overlap.

-To obtain this axis of separation, the caller must pass in an
+To obtain the axis of separation, the caller must pass in an
 empty Axis object, for example:
    Axis aos = new Axis(0,0);
    overlapped = rect1.overlapped(rect2, aos)
 If overlapped() returns false, then aos contains the axis of separation
 If overlapped() returns true, then aos is undefined